ntquang0909/wordpress/README.md

 To run the Ansible playbook, you would need to export the database and cache connection details as environment variables and run it from the Bastion Host.
 This is a secure approach as it avoids storing sensitive information directly in the Ansible files.

-In more details, please see `Highly Available WordPress on AWS.pdf`
+In more details, please see `architecture.png` and `Highly Available WordPress on AWS.pdf`